Keio University

 1993 Economics

-Since I was a child, I frequented the studio of my grandfather, a Western-style painter.
-While learning to paint, my impatient nature led me to seek the dynamic storytelling of serial art rather than the quietude of mastering a single painting.
+Ever since I was a child, I frequented the studio of my grandfather, a Western-style painter, to learn how to draw.
+However, being impatient, I began to seek the dynamic storytelling of sequential art rather than the quietude of mastering a single painting.

 In other words, I began to aspire to be a manga artist.

 I didn't mind repeating a year or not joining a seminar; I went through trial and error aiming to debut while still in university.
 However, I failed to gain traction and eventually took a job.
-Unable to give up on my dream, I left the company, drew a one-shot story, and brought it to Weekly Shonen Magazine, where I was lucky enough to get an editor.
+Yet, unable to give up on my dream, I left the company.
+When I brought a one-shot work to Weekly Shonen Magazine, I was lucky enough to get an editor assigned to me.

-When I told my editor I wanted to draw a manga set in China, he suggested, "Then why don't you try aiming for a series with 'Chinese cuisine' as the theme?"
-That was the beginning of the "Chūka Ichiban!"
-(Cooking Master Boy) series.
-Up to that point, everything went smoothly.
+When I told my editor that I wanted to draw a manga set in China, he suggested, "Then why don't you try aiming for a serialization with 'Chinese cuisine' as the theme?"
+That was the beginning of the cooking manga series "Chūka Ichiban!"
+(Cooking Master Boy).
+Up to this point, everything went smoothly.
 I researched and prepared by devouring books on cooking, a subject I wasn't even familiar with.

-However, having been thrown into the harsh battlefield of weekly serialization without any experience as an assistant, I immediately fell into a predicament.
+However, having been thrown into the battlefield of a harsh weekly serialization without any experience as an assistant, I immediately fell into a predicament.

-My popularity was stagnant.
-There was the fear of weekly deadlines and the reality that if survey results hovered at the bottom, the series would be canceled immediately.
+The popularity was sluggish.
+There was the fear of the weekly deadlines, and the reality that if the survey results hovered at the bottom, the series would be canceled immediately.
 If I dropped out, I didn't know how many years it would be before another chance came my way.

 While "cooking manga" is a major genre today, it was a minor one 20-some years ago.
-Furthermore, the protagonist, Mao, was a very young foreigner in a period piece.
-It was full of disadvantageous elements for a shonen manga at the time, and I didn't know what strategy to take.
+Furthermore, the protagonist, Mao, was a foreigner who was too young, and it was a period piece.
+It was full of disadvantageous elements for the shonen manga conditions of the time, and I didn't know what strategy to take.

-I couldn't beat the rival in the same magazine, "Shota no Sushi," and unlike manga in other genres, it was difficult to create the exhilaration of defeating an enemy head-on.
+I couldn't beat the magazine's rival, "Shota no Sushi," and unlike manga in other genres, it was difficult to create that exhilarating feeling of defeating an enemy head-on.
 There was the despair that even the most important element—the "taste" of the food—could not be accurately conveyed to the reader no matter how much I exhausted my drawings and words.

 After six months, I was told the serialization would end.